gravitational/teleport/docs/3.0/architecture.md

 ### Certificate Rotation

-By default all user certificates have an expiration date, also known as time to live (TTL).
+By default, all user certificates have an expiration date, also known as time to live (TTL).
 This TTL can be configured by a Teleport administrator.
 But the host certificates issued by an _auth server_ are valid indefinitely by default.